PLACES TO VISIT IN THE DOLOMITES IN 7 DAYS

 Lago di Sorapis

 You should bring your own drinks and food, as there are not many places there for you to buy some.
-Also, the refuges/restrooms might not be open. even with my own negative experiences (I was not prepared for such a difficult hike with a little dog), I consider hiking here as one of the best things to do in the Dolomites.
+Also, the refuges/restrooms might not be open.
+Even with my own negative experiences (I was not prepared for such a difficult hike with a little dog), I consider hiking here as one of the best things to do.

 Find out more about my hike to Lago Sorapis here.